Enter your state

 What is a Medicare Supplement plan?

-In Maryland, a Medicare Supplement plan, also referred to as Medigap, can be used in combination with Original Medicare to cover costs not currently covered.
+In Maryland, a Medicare Supplement plan, also referred to as Medigap, can be used in combination with Original Medicare to cover out-of-pocket costs.
 These costs might include coinsurance, deductibles, and copayments for Part A, Part B, or a combination of the two.
-In addition, some Medigap plans might offer coverage for extended hospital stays, nursing care, blood, or medical services rendered outside the U.S.
+In addition, some Medigap plans might offer coverage for extended hospital stays, blood, or medical services rendered outside the U.S.

 There are 10 different types of Medigap plans available, all categorized by a different letter of the alphabet.
 Plans that fall into a single category will offer identical coverage, whether they are Medicare Supplement plans in Maryland, or plans from most other states.
 However, the cost of a plan can vary from state to state, or even from county to county.